Care of your perineum after the birth

 - Exercising your pelvic floor muscles improves and strengthens your muscle tone in this area.
 Have a look at the topic on Pelvic floor exercises.

-- Try not to become constipated.
+- Keep your bowel motions soft.
+Try not to become constipated.
 Increase the amount of fibre in your diet (bran cereal is a good source of fibre).
 Increase the amount of water you drink to 6 to 8 glasses per day, or more.

 What to avoid